determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-pytorch-ug.rst

                ),
            )

-See the `PyTorch tensorboard profiler tutorial
+See the `PyTorch TensorBoard profiler tutorial
 <https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html#use-profiler-to-record-execution-events>`_
 for a complete list of accepted configurations parameters.